-The technique of maintaining and growing plant cells, tissues and other plant parts under sterile conditions in a nutrient medium are called ‘tissue culture’ in plants.
+The technique of maintaining and growing plant cells, tissues, and other plant parts under sterile conditions in a nutrient medium is called ‘tissue culture’ in plants.
 This technique or tissue culture is used for propagation purposes.
 Therefore, this method is also known as micropropagation.
-By the use of this method, a clone of a plant is produced under controlled environment and then propagated to the external environment.
-The part of the plant which is used for tissue culture is called as ‘explant’.
+By the use of this method, a clone of a plant is produced under a controlled environment and then propagated to the external environment.
+The part of the plant which is used for tissue culture is called an ‘explant’.
 This culture was first established by Gottlieb Haberlandt in the year 1902.
 The capacity of a plant cell to regenerate into a whole plant is biologically termed as ‘cellular totipotency’.
 The explants are grown in containers with a medium that is rich in nutrients.
 All the materials related to the tissue culture are sterilized before use to prevent infections and rotting of the tissue.
 There are different types of tissue culture in plants such as Callus Culture, Organ Culture, Single Cell Culture, Suspension Culture, Embryo Culture, Anther Culture, Pollen Culture, Somatic Embryogenesis, Protoplast Culture, Shoot tip and Meristem Culture and Explant Culture.
-The three major aspects of the environment required for tissue culture are the nutrient medium (the mix of salts, vitamins, nutrients, and other growth stimulators), the Aseptic conditions (sterilization) and the aeration of the tissue (includes the stirring of medium).
+The three major aspects of the environment required for tissue culture are the nutrient medium (the mix of salts, vitamins, nutrients, and other growth stimulators), the Aseptic conditions (sterilization), and the aeration of the tissue (includes the stirring of medium).
 The tissue culture in plants is expected to undergo four stages before being actually propagated to the external environment.
 The stages are:

 Stage 1 or the initiation phase: The explant that has to be cultured is sterilized to prevent the development of microorganisms which may negatively affect the process.